Oswald Jacoby: Bridge career

-By the end of the twenties, Jacoby had achieved fame as a player at both auction and contract bridge, further gaining international recognition when chosen by Sidney Lenz to be his partner in the famous Culbertson–Lenz match of 1931.
+By the end of the twenties, Jacoby had achieved fame as a player at both auction and contract bridge, further gaining international recognition when chosen by Sidney Lenz to be his partner in the famous Culbertson–Lenz match (the "Bridge Battle of the Century") in 1931.
 Jacoby's more aggressive bidding style confused Lenz and Jacoby withdrew after Lenz's criticism.
 Years later the analyst Terence Reese wrote, "That the Culbertsons did not win more easily ... was due to the fact that Jacoby was a player of quite different class from any of the others".
 Jacoby subsequently solidified his position as the most successful tournament player in the thirties as a member of the famous "Four Horsemen" from 1931 to 1933 and the "Four Aces" from 1933 to 1941, dominating tournament play.
 He is recognized by the American Contract Bridge League (ACBL) as Life Master #2, one of ten named in 1936.
 LM #1 is David Burnstine, his partner on the Four Horsemen and co-founder of the Four Aces.

 He pioneered many bidding ideas, including the Jacoby transfer and Jacoby 2NT bids.
 Throughout his career, he also worked as a bridge columnist; a prolific writer, he wrote over 10,000 newspaper articles on bridge, and his many books include not only bridge but volumes on poker, gin rummy, canasta, and the mathematics of card games and gambling, which he played at high stakes.
 He also released a record titled How to Win at Championship Bridge.

 Jacoby captained the North American and US teams that won the Bermuda Bowl in both 1970 and 1971.
 During a long playing career, he won tournaments with many partners including his son and co-author, James Jacoby (1933–1991), as well as his wife of more than 50 years, Mary Zita Jacoby.
 Terminally ill, his final tournament victory came in a major event at the ACBL North American Bridge Championships late in 1983, as a member of the team-of four champions for the Reisinger trophy with Edgar Kaplan, Norman Kay, Bill Root and Richard Pavlicek.
 In the same year, he was named Personality of the Year by the international bridge writers (Charles H. Goren Award).
 He died at his Dallas home of cancer on June 27, 1984.

 Jacoby, Lenz, and Milton Work were named to its hall of fame by The Bridge World in 1965, which brought the number of members to six.
 They were all made founding members of the ACBL Hall of Fame in 1995.